Quantum Interference in Two-Atom Resonant X-ray Scattering of an Intense Attosecond Pulse: Results and discussion

-In this section, we study the resonant scattering response from two Ne\textsuperscript{+} ions, first for the case of intense pulses and then for the case of a low-intensity pulse.
-The position of first atom $\boldsymbol{R}_1$ is located at the origin and the position of the second atom is displaced at $\boldsymbol{R}$ ($\boldsymbol{R}_2=\boldsymbol{R}$).
-We use a four-level description for the electronic states (Fig.~\ref{Fig_ElectronicStates}) of each Ne\textsuperscript{+}~\cite{Res_theory_PRA}, and which include three degenerate states with a vacancy in $2p$ ($1s2p_{-1}^{-1}$, $1s2p_{0}^{-1}$ and $1s2p_{+1}^{-1}$) and a core-excited state $1s^{-1}2p$ .
-This results in an effective electronic basis of 16 states for the two-atom system.
-The incident pulse is chosen (see Fig.~\ref{Schematic_diagram}) to have $\hat{\boldsymbol{k}}_{in} = \hat{x}$, $\boldsymbol{\epsilon}_{in} = \hat{z}$, a pulse duration of 0.25 fs and is resonant with the $1s2p^{-1} \rightarrow 1s^{-1}2p$ core-hole transition with a photon energy of about 849.8 eV.
+All considered electronic processes, as shown in Fig.~\ref{Fig_ElectronicStates}, are identical to those treated in the single-ion formalism~\cite{Res_theory_PRA}.
+The incident pulse is chosen (see Fig.~\ref{Schematic_diagram}) to have $\hat{\boldsymbol{k}}_{in} = \hat{x}$, $\boldsymbol{\epsilon}_{in} = \hat{z}$, a pulse duration of $t_{wid}=0.25$ fs and is resonant with the $1s2p^{-1} \rightarrow 1s^{-1}2p$ core-hole transition with a photon energy of about 849.8 eV.
 Depending on the incident pulse intensity it can drive Rabi oscillations between $1s2p_0^{-1}$ and $1s^{-1}2p$ in the Ne\textsuperscript{+} species, with the pulse area $Q = \int_{-\infty}^{\infty} \Omega(t) dt$.
 Here $\Omega(t) = \boldsymbol{E}_{in}(t)\cdot \boldsymbol{\mu}$ is the instantaneous Rabi frequency~\cite{Cavaletto_ResFluor_PRA, Pulsearea_defn_Eberly} and $\boldsymbol{E}_{in}(t)$ and $\boldsymbol{\mu}$ refers to the instantaneous electric field amplitude and the transition dipole moment.
 The Ne\textsuperscript{+} ions can undergo further ionization through valence photoionization.
 Also, the core-excited state, which has a lifetime of about 2.4 fs, can undergo Auger decay.
 The atomic parameters for Ne\textsuperscript{+} used are identical to Ref.~\cite{Res_theory_PRA}.
 The dipole moment for the resonant transition $1s2p_{0}^{-1} \rightarrow 1s^{-1}2p$ is 0.0524 a.u. ~\cite{Cavaletto_ResFluor_PRA}.
-The photoionization cross sections were estimated to be $8.4\times 10^{-4}$ a.u. ($\sim$23.6 kilobarns) and $1.1\times 10^{-3}$ a.u. ($\sim$31.7 kilobarns) for the degenerate ground states and core-hole state, respectively~\cite{Res_theory_PRA, Cavaletto_ResFluor_PRA}.
+The photoionization cross sections were estimated to be $8.4\times 10^{-4}$ a.u. ($\sim$23.6 kilobarns) and $1.1\times 10^{-3}$ a.u. ($\sim$31.7 kilobarns) for the degenerate ground states and core-hole state, respectively from the decay rates in Ref.~\cite{Cavaletto_ResFluor_PRA}.
 The atomic form factors of Ne\textsuperscript{+} and Ne\textsuperscript{2+} are calculated using Hartree-Fock-Slater electronic structure theory \cite{Ho-2017-JPB}.